dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 >>>"Make available offline" (option then appears as "Remove from offline storage)

 ## Android Capture App - DHIS2-RTS mobile application
-Xx
-The mobile device application (front-end, user interface) consists of a login screen, a single screen for entering and editing data by pharmacy staff, a third (and last) screen for viewing and correcting the summary and a final screen for the analytics.
+The mobile device application (front-end, user interface) consists of a login screen, a single screen for entering and editing data by storekeepers and a third (and last) screen for viewing and correcting the summary.

-Any other functionality is placed in the native DHIS2 settings menu.

 ### General use case

-Medical stocks comprise drug products (tablets, injections, diagnostic test etc.) as well as single use medical devices such as syringes, bandages, catheters, drains, x-ray films etc.
+Medical stocks comprise drug products (tablets, injectable drug productss, diagnostic test etc.) as well as single use medical devices such as syringes, bandages, catheters, drains, x-ray films etc.

 Medical stores are usually replenished once a month from district, provincial or national stores.
 Upon delivery, they receive a detailed packing for each consignment which provides details of the item codes and names, quantities, batch numbers and expiry dates.
 After counting the quantity of each item goods are put away and placed in order of the item group, within alphabetically and within by expiry date in the medical store.